openstack/governance/reference/tc-chair-responsibilities.rst

 https://governance.openstack.org/tc/reference/upstream-investment-opportunities/index.html

-Toward the end of each calendar year, invite sponsors of the current year's Upstream Investement Opportunities to repropose any relevant ones for the following year.
+Toward the end of each calendar year, invite sponsors of the current year's Upstream Investment Opportunities to re-propose any relevant ones for the following year.
 Solicit new entries on the mailing list.

 At the beginning of the new year, switch the index to point at the directory